ajfisch/calibrated-selective-classification/README.md

 ## Pre-trained models

-For CIFAR-10, we trained our base model `f(X)` using
+For CIFAR-10, we trained our base model $f(X)$ using
 ```
 python bin/cifar/train_base_model.py
 ```
 This is based on the training in [AugMix](https://github.com/google-research/augmix).
 Augmentations can be turned on/off using the `--no-aug` flag.

-For ImageNet, our base model `f(X)` is automatically downloaded from the pre-trained model zoo.
+For ImageNet, our base model $f(X)$ is automatically downloaded from the pre-trained model zoo.
 Our lung cancer risk prediction model was trained using [Sybil](https://github.com/reginabarzilaygroup/Sybil).

 All pre-trained $f(X)$ and $g(X)$ models used in our experiments (for CIFAR-10, ImageNet, and Lung) can be downloaded by running: